paprins/tfmake/README.md

 ## DISCLAIMER
 This module includes a highly opinionated `Makefile` implementation.
 It's working very well for us, but your requirements might be different.

-Also, ... we use Amazon AWS as our go-to Cloud Provider.
-Because we work in a multi-account environment, the bundled `Makefile` uses the AWS account alias to ensure the path to the Terraform state file is unique.

-As a result, this module expects the correct AWS credentials to be available.
-I use [`aws-vault`](https://github.com/99designs/aws-vault) to manage my AWS credentials.

 ## Install

 ```